 Sure, you’ve heard about balancing your hormones—but do you know why and how to actually do it?
 Hormonal expert Alisa Vitti debunks popular myths on hormone health and shares how to live prosperously by syncing up with your natural flow.

-What are symptoms of poor hormone health?
+symptoms of poor hormone health

 There are so many signs that women don’t know to look for!
 Moreover, the symptoms are often sneaky.
 On the more obvious physical front: period problems are absolutely an indication that something is off with the endocrine system.
 In fact, the American College of Obstetrics and Gynecology recently declared the menstrual cycle as the fifth vital sign in determining your overall health.
 But period problems can take a lot of different forms: irregular periods, painful periods, heavy bleeding, no bleeding… All of these variations are indications that something is wrong with your hormones.